vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/config/item.md

   - Meaning: The cover of the feed item
   - Value:
     - `frontmatter.image`
-    - If the above is not provided, fall back to the first iamge link in the page content
+    - If the above is not provided, fall back to the first non-relative image link in the page content

 - **enclosure**